alciamoncrieffe/TV_Script_Generation--Udacity/README.md

 Batching Data | The function batch_data breaks up word id's into the appropriate sequence lengths, such that only complete sequence lengths are constructed.
 . | In the function batch_data, data is converted into Tensors and formatted with TensorDataset.
 . | Finally, batch_data returns a DataLoader for the batched training data.
-Build the RNN
+Build the RNN | The RNN class has complete __init__, forward , and init_hidden functions.
+. | The RNN includes at least one LSTM (or GRU) and fully-connected layer.
+. | The RNN must include an LSTM or GRU and at least one fully-connected layer.
+The LSTM/GRU should be correctly initialized, where relevant.
-RNN Training
+RNN Training |